wikimedia/mediawiki-extensions-TemplateData/Specification.md

 Authors MUST ensure that the `sets` object contains only `Set` objects.
 Authors MAY include a parameter in multiple `Set` objects.
 Authors are NOT REQUIRED to reference each parameter in at least one `Set` object.

 A Consumer MAY encourage users to interact with parameters in a `Set` together (e.g. add, edit, or remove those parameters at once).

+#### 3.1.5 `maps`
+* Required
+* Value: `Object`

+An object describing which parameter(s) specific Consumers SHOULD use for some purpose.

+The `maps` property contains key–value pairs where the key identifies a given Consumer, and the value a `Map` object.

+Consumers are NOT REQUIRED to have a corresponding `Map` object.

+Consumers that look for a `Map` SHOULD publicly document their identifier key.

+Authors MUST ensure that the `maps` object contains only `Map` objects.
+Authors MAY include a parameter in multiple `Map` objects.
+Authors are NOT REQUIRED to reference each parameter in at least one `Map` object.

 ### 3.2 Param
 * Value: `Object`